Building Authority as a Financial Advisor

 Strategy 1: Publish Original Research and Content

-Example: If you specialize in physicians, publish "2024 Physician Wealth Planning: Investment Trends."
+Example: If you specialise in physicians, publish "2024 Physician Wealth Planning: Investment Trends."
 Survey 50 physician-clients.
 What are they worried about?
 How are they investing?
 Publish findings.

 This content is link-able, shareable, PR-able.
 Becomes authority asset.

 General "financial advisor" is commoditized.
-Specialized "retirement planning for healthcare professionals" is authority position.
+Specialised "retirement planning for healthcare professionals" is authority position.

 Choose: physicians, engineers, tech executives, business owners, physicians, attorneys.
 Pick one.
 Build deep expertise.
 Create all content for that niche.